Saslong: Gobbe del Cammello (Camel Humps)

 The Camel Humps represent the most spectacular section of the Saslong.
 They were named by the late and former Austrian FIS TD Sepp Sulzberger.
 Uli Spiess from Austria was the first athlete to attempt and succeed in jumping all three Humps at the same time instead of taking each jump separately.

 Since Spiess' premiere, skiers today mostly absorb the first jump (a.k.a.
 "Girardelli Line") and leap from the second over the third.
 The record jump belongs to Austrian skier Michael Walchhofer who leaped 88 m reaching a height of 4–5 meters in 2003.

 Ciaslat

-This section its corrugated ripples and bumps is where the race is often decided.
-In this extremely and technically very demanding section of the course racers face overall 17 different ripples.
+This section, with its corrugated ripples and bumps, is often where the race is decided.
+Racers encounter 17 ripples in this technically demanding part of the course.

 Nucia (Tunnel)

 Skiers take the Nucia jump into the final schuss following the exit from Ciaslat.

 Schuss

 The last and finals section of the course starts with jump that owes its name to the new tunnel that runs below the Final schuss and is part of the new street by-passing St.Christina which was opened in 2009.